tbored/tbored/README.md

-Hi, im Timo
+# Hi, im __tbored__

-My attention span is completly destroyed
+I do some coding from time to time, but usually i dont put it on GitHub.

-Im from germany
+Im from Germany, wich is known for its terrible WiFi.

-Talk to me on discord: eincoolermensch
+How to reach me:
++ Discord: eincoolermensch (i check my discord way more frequently than my twitter)
++ X/Twitter: @tbored_js

+_so uhh do whatever you want here_